 All nominees must meet the following minimum eligibility criteria:

-- Nominee must have been regularly admitted or recommended for graduate study through the domestic student application
+- Nominee must have been newly admitted or recommended for graduate study through the domestic student application for the 2021-2022 academic year

 - Nominee must have a GPA of 3.0 or above

-- The nominee must provide verification of participation while as an undergraduate student in a scholar program supporting undergraduate students from low income/first generation or historically underrepresented backgrounds (e.g. Gates Millennium, MARC Scholars, McNair Scholars, Louis Stokes Alliances for Minority Participation [LSAMP], Ford Family Foundation Scholars, Mellon Mays Undergraduate Fellowship Program, NiH BUILD or PREP, RISE) aimed at diversifying enrollment in graduate study, with verification confirmed by a program coordinator/director from the prior undergraduate institution.
+- The nominee must provide verification of participation while as a student in a scholar program supporting students from low income/first generation or historically underrepresented backgrounds aimed at diversifying enrollment in graduate study.
+Verification in the program by a program coordinator/director from the prior institution is required.
+Some examples of scholarly programs include: Gates Millennium, MARC Scholars, McNair Scholars, Louis Stokes Alliances for Minority Participation [LSAMP], Ford Family Foundation Scholars, Mellon Mays Undergraduate Fellowship Program, NiH BUILD or PREP, RISE)

 - To remain eligible for the award, the nominee must be a full-time, graduate degree-seeking student in an OSU doctoral or master’s program during the 2021-2022 academic year